 Associate Professor, Visual Arts

-Associate Professor of Art History Elizabeth Howie has taught Art History at Coastal Carolina University since 2008.
+Elizabeth Howie is an associate professor of art history and has taught Art History at Coastal Carolina University since 2008.
 She specializes in modern and contemporary art with an emphasis on the history and theory of photography.
 She received her Ph.D. from the University of North Carolina at Chapel Hill in 2007.
 Her essay “Bringing out the Past: Courtly Cruising and Nineteenth-Century Men’s Romantic Friendship Portraits” was published in Emotion, Design, and Material Culture (Berg, October 2014).
 She co-edited, with Ann Millett-Gallant, Disability and Art History (Routledge, 2016), which includes her essay “The Dandy Victorian: Yinka Shonibare’s Allegory of Disability and Passing.”
 Her essay “Indulgence and Refusal: Cuteness, Asceticism, and the Aestheticization of Desire,” was published in The Retro-Futurism of Cuteness (Punctum Books, 2017) coedited by Jen Boyle and Wan-Chuan Kao.

 Ph.D., Art History, UNC-Chapel Hill, 2007